jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 // Output data
 out vec4 colour;

-void main() {
+void main()
+{
     colour = vec4(1.0, 0.0, 0.0, 1.0);    // RGBA
 }
 ```

-This fragment shader outputs a single 4-element vector called `colour` which defines the colour of the pixel using RGBA which stands for Red-Green-Blue-Alpha.
-The values are in the range 0 to 1 and so here we have red = 1, blue = 0, green = 0 so our pixel (and all pixels in the triangle) will be rendered in red and alpha = 0 which means it is fully opaque.
+This fragment shader outputs a single 4-element vector called `colour` which defines the colour of the fragment using RGBA which stands for Red-Green-Blue-Alpha.
+The values are in the range 0 to 1 and so here we have red = 1, blue = 0, green = 0 so our pixel (and all pixels in the triangle) will be rendered in red with an Alpha value of 1 which means it is fully opaque.

 ### Shader program

 We now need to combine the vertex and fragment shaders into a single shader program.
 To do this we are going use the function `LoadShaders()` written by contributors of <a href = "https://www.opengl-tutorial.org" target="_blank">opengl-tutorial.org</a>.
 The header and code files are already in the `source/` folder and the `shader` class has been included at the top of the `main.cpp` file.

 We can now compile the shader program using the `LoadShaders()` function.